Meet the team

-Lizzy has worked in the NHS for more than 15 years and works part time as part of the Wessex Asthma Network based at Queen Alexandra Hospital in Portsmouth, and within critical care at UHS.
-She has a particular interest in and extensive experience of working with children, young people and adults with physical illnesses.
-Lizzy is interested in attachment theory and applying it to current relationships for children and adults.
-Within her work she often focuses on the stories people tell about themselves, their lives and their health and has followed up this interest in trauma and narratives in her research.
+Lizzy has worked in the NHS for more than 15 years and provides a service for high intensity service users who experience persistent physical symptoms and works in staff support.
+She has extensive experience of working with children, young people and adults within the health system.
+Lizzy's work is guided by attachment theory and an understanding of trauma.
+She works systemically and is trained in EMDR (eye movement desensitisation reprocessing).
+Within her work she focuses on the stories people tell about themselves, their lives and their health and has followed up this interest in trauma and narratives in her research.

 Anneliese has 17 years’ experience of working with people in psychological services within the NHS.
 Her time within the General Hospital (UHS) is specialised in working with individuals suffering from asthma.
 Anneliese's main therapeutic approaches draw upon cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), cognitive analytic therapy (CAT) and acceptance and commitment therapy (ACT).
 Anneliese values the importance of understanding an individual and their own specific difficulties, recognising patterns that the individual becomes stuck in, and helping them to find ways to address these in order to overcome their difficulties.